saveourtool/diktat/huawei-kotlin-coding-style-guide-en.md

 Whether it is a 'rule' or a 'recommendation', you must understand the reason why it is needed and why it's better for you to use it.
 However, there may be exceptions to some rules and recommendations.

-Depending on your situation or personal habbits in your project you can violate part of these rules.
+Depending on your situation or personal habits in your project you can violate part of these rules.
 But remember that one exception leads to many and can completely destroy the consistency of the code.
 There should be very few exceptions to the 'rules'.
 It is strongly recommended to follow both 'rules' and 'recommendations'.